blank

 2. Direct the board staff to obtain the medical records, statement of the licensee implicated, and any other documentation; or

-3. Pursue further investigation which may entail interviews, inspections, etc.
+3. Pursue further investigation which may entail interviews, inspections, etc

 Do not contact an individual board member about your complaint.
 If you contact a board member about your complaint, the board member must excuse himself/herself from any discussion and/or vote on your complaint.